-These safety instructions warn against dangers that can arise when transporting the fan.
+These safety instructions warn against potential hazards that apply when transporting the fan.

-AWARNING Danger to life when remaining under suspended loads

-Injuries due to falling or swinging loads.
+AWARNING Danger to life when remaining under suspended loads Injuries due to falling or swinging loads.

-- Avoid hazardous area under the suspended load. - ▶ Never stand under or in swinging range of suspended loads. - ▶ Maintain a safe distance from suspended loads. - ▶ Do not leave suspended loads unattended.
+- ► Cordon off the hazardous area under the suspended load. - ▶ Never stand under or in swinging range of suspended loads. - ▶ Maintain a safe distance from suspended loads. - ▶ Do not leave suspended loads unattended.